 - 1. Disconnect the system from the power supply and secure it against being switched on again without authorisation. - 2.
 Make sure it is not live. - 3.
 Earth the work area and short-circuit. - 4.
-Close the shut-off devices in front of and behind the pump. - 5.
+Close the shut-off devices upstream and downstream of the pump. - 5.
+Disconnect the mains connection cable.
+If present, remove the cable for the differential pressure sensor. - 6.
 Depressurise the pump by opening the air vent valve (Fig. I/II, Item 1.31).